user32121/BarrageDocs/README.md

 # BarrageDocs
 Documentation for how to use the script in my Barrage game

-Information is in the wiki pages
+More information in the wiki pages